DarynHolmes/movies/README.md

 If I had to continue with this project I would make some UI improvements.
 For instance, I would place the pagination at the bottom.
 I would make this and the search field sticky, so they are always visible, even when scrolling.

-The pagination would need to improved and infinite scroll should be considered.
+The pagination would need to be improved and infinite scroll should be considered.

 I would assume there would be new feature requests, such as viewing additional details of a movie.